 Alexandria: The Greco-Roman Capital of Knowledge

 Alexandria was founded by Alexander the Great in 331 BCE and became one of the most important cities of the ancient Mediterranean world.
-It represented a new chapter in Egypt’s identity, blending Egyptian, Greek and later Roman influences.
+It represented a new chapter in Egypt’s identity, blending Egyptian, Greek and Roman influences.

 Alexandria was famous for the ancient Library of Alexandria, the Lighthouse of Alexandria, scholars, philosophers, trade routes and Mediterranean cultural exchange.
 Although the ancient library and lighthouse no longer survive in their original form, the city still carries the memory of Egypt’s classical era.